-When the load is transported externally by CH-54 helicopter, use a large metal clevis to attach the load to the cargo hook, as a nylon sling ring tends to adhere to the cargo hook beam and prevents release of the load.
+When performing external air transport by CH-54 helicopter, use a large metal clevis to attach the load to the cargo hook, as a nylon sling ring will tend to adhere to the cargo hook beam and prevent release of the load.

-The container, M409, is equipped with two lifting lug assemblies, which are located along the top centerline.
-The lug assemblies are approximately 1 inch thick, with \(^4\)-inch diameter eyes.
+The container, M409, is equipped with two lifting lug assemblies located along the top centerline.
+The lug assemblies are approximately 1 inch thick with 3⁄4-inch diameter eyes.

 - a.
-Materials and Procedures for Rigging One Nike-Hercules Warhead Section Container, M409, With the Use of Sling, Helicopter, Cargo-Carrying, External. - (1) Materials. - (a) Sling set: one, helicopter, cargo-carrying, external, four-leg sling (NSN 1670-01-027-2902) (has rated capacity of 10,000 pounds). - (b) Clevis assembly, medium: two, air delivery (NSN 1670-00-678-8562), or equivalent. - (2) Preparation and rigging.
+Rigging One Nike-Hercules Warhead Section Container, M409, Using Sling, Helicopter, Cargo Carrying External. - (1) Materials. - (a) Sling set: one helicopter, cargo carrying external, four-leg sling (NSN 1670-01-027-2902) (has rated capacity of 10,000 pounds). - (b) Clevis assembly, medium: two, air delivery (NSN 1670-00-678-8562), or equivalent. - (2) Preparation and rigging.

-Each sling leg is constructed of a 12-foot nylon-coated, braided rope and an 8-foot chain.
+Each sling leg is constructed of a 12-foot nylon-coated braided nylon rope and an 8-foot chain.
 The rope and chain are connected by a grab hook that is equipped with a spring-loaded keeper.
-The chain consists of approximately 111 links; the link at the free end is number 1.
+The chain consists of approximately 111 links, and the link at the free end is referred to as link number 1.
 Sling legs are numbered 1 through 4.

-- (a) Attach a medium clevis assembly to each lift lug on the container. - (b) Pass the chain legs of slings 1 and 4 through clevis assembly on the forward end of the container, then insert link number 3 of each chain into the grab link to form a hitch.
-Repeat procedure with slings 2 and 3 through the clevis assembly on the aft end of container.
-(The spring-loaded keeper prevents the chain from sliding out of the grab hook until the keeper is depressed and the chain is removed.) - (c) Attach sling clevis (apex) to the helicopter cargo hook. - (d) Two persons can rig the container in approximately 5 minutes. - (3) Derigging.
-Depress spring-loaded keeper on grab hook and remove the chain leg from the hook and from each clevis assembly.
-Remove clevis assemblies from lift lugs on the container.
-(Two persons can derig the container in approximately 3 minutes.)
+- (a) Attach a medium clevis assembly to each lift lug on container. - (b) Pass the chain legs of slings 1 and 4 through clevis assembly on forward end of container, then insert link number 3 of each chain into the grab link to form hitch.
+Repeat procedure with slings 2 and 3 through clevis assembly on aft end of container.
+The spring keeper prevents the chain from sliding out of the grab link until the keeper is depressed and the chain is removed. - (c) Attach sling clevis (apex) to the helicopter cargo hook. - (d) Two persons can rig the container in approximately 5 minutes. - (3) Derigging.
+Depress spring-loaded keeper on grab hook and remove chain leg from hook and from each clevis assembly.
+Remove clevis assemblies from lift-lugs on container.
+Two persons can derig the container in approximately 3 minutes.

-Materials, preparation and rigging, and derigging prescribed above are applicable when the helicopter, cargo-carrying, external, four-leg sling (NSN 1670-01-027-2900) (has rated capacity of 25,000 pounds) is used in place of the 10,000-pound-capacity sling.
+Materials, preparation and rigging, and derigging prescribed above are applicable when using the helicopter, cargo carrying external, four-leg sling (NSN 1670-01-027-2900) (has rated capacity of 25,000 pounds) in place of the 10,000-pound-capacity sling.
 Length of the 10,000- and 25,000-pound-capacity slings is the same; however, the 25,000-pound-capacity chain consists of approximately 88 links.

 b.
-Materials and Procedures for Rigging One Nike-Hercules Warhead Section Container, M409, With the Use of Sling, Cargo, Nylon and Chain, Multiple Leg.
+Rigging One Nike-Hercules Warhead Section Container, M409, Using Sling, Cargo, Nylon and Chain, Multiple Leg.

-- (a) Sling set: one, 23-foot nylon and chain, four-leg sling (NSN 1670-00-902-3080) (has rated capacity of 15,000 pounds). - (b) Clevis assembly, medium: two, air delivery (NSN 1670-00-678-8562), or equivalent. - (c) Clevis assembly, large: one, air delivery, type I (NSN 1670-00-090-5354), or equivalent.
-(For use with CH-54 helicopter.) - (2) Preparation and rigging.
+- (1) Materials. - (a) Sling set: one 23-foot nylon and chain, four-leg sling (NSN 1670-00-902-3080) (has rated capacity of 15,000 pounds). - (b) Clevis assembly, medium: two, air delivery (NSN 1670-00-678-8562), or equivalent. - (c) Clevis assembly, large: one, air delivery, type I (NSN 1670-00-090-5354), or equivalent.
+For use with CH-54 helicopter. - (2) Preparation and rigging.

 Each nylon and chain sling leg is constructed of a 15-foot nylon web sling with a metal grab link on its lower end.
 The grab link is approximately 10 inches long and is equipped with a spring-loaded keeper.
 Attached to the lower or small end of the grab link is a hammer lock, which connects the chain leg to the grab link.
 The chain leg is approximately 6 feet long and has 64 links.
-The link at the free end is link number 1.
+The link at the free end is referred to as link number 1.
 Sling legs are numbered 1 through 4.